 In any given moment the market can move in one of the three directions; up, down or sideways.
 As you probably already know, the flat market (synonymous with the sideways movement) is considered by many to be not the best time to trade.
 The thing is, when the market is flat, it is hard to make sound predictions.
-Low volatility means that potential profit is lower than during the periods of strong movements.
-However, when the market is flat and the trading activity is low, there are a lot of things a trader can do.
+Low volatility means that potential upside is lower than during the periods of strong movements.
+However, when the market is flat and the trading activity is low, there are lots of things a trader can do.

 As a trend trader, you want to stay in the market when momentum is strong.
 And it doesn’t matter whether the trend is positive or negative, as both can offer trading opportunities.
 During the flat market, however, most professional traders abstain from opening new deals.

 Here is the list of three things you could do while waiting for the market to gain momentum.